briansimiyuj/doctor-appointment-app/README.md

         2. NoteItem component will display the title, content, doctor name and date of the note
           a.
 Create NoteItemAction component to display the action buttons for each note
             i.
-Add a button to edit the note ii.
+Add a button to edit the note
+             - Attach `openEditNoteModal` function from Notes Tab Context to the button click event ii.
 Add a button to delete the note
               - Attach `openDeleteNoteModal` function from Notes Tab Context to the button click event iii.
 Add a button to view the note in a modal